MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/plan-your-deployment/clients-and-devices/skype-room-systems-v2-0.md

 -   External screens (maximum of two)
 -   HDMI input

-You can procure these components as preinstalled bundles from a number of vendors, or you can purchase the supported components individually by following the [requirements documented in this article](requirements).
+You can procure these components as preinstalled bundles from a number of vendors, or you can purchase the supported components individually by following the [requirements documented in this article](requirements.md).

 In addition to the Surface Pro/dock combination, you can also purchase Skype Room Systems v2 with the touchscreen control panel, compute, dock, and key peripheral devices integrated.

 Typically, the bundles and integrated units include preinstalled software, whereas if you buy supported components individually for the Surface Pro systems, you’ll need to install the software.
-For instructions, see LINK TO Device software installation.
+For instructions, see [this article about installing software on devices](../../deploy/deploy-clients/room-systems-scale.md).

 You can deploy Skype Room Systems v2 with Skype for Business Online, or Skype for Business hybrid or on-premises deployments.